 The name of the file that contains the NVIDIA Virtual GPU Manager package in the form of a software component.
 Ensure that you specify the file that was extracted from the downloaded ZIP archive.
-For example, for VMware vSphere 7.0.2, software-component is NVD.NVIDIA bootbank NVIDIA-
+For example, for VMware vSphere, software-component is -build-number.